huggingface/diffusers/docs/source/en/using-diffusers/text-img2vid.md

 Begin by loading the [`CogVideoXPipeline`] and passing an initial text or image to generate a video.
 <Tip>

-CogVideoX offers various generation models.
-The image-to-video generation model checkpoint [THUDM/CogVideoX-5b-I2V](https://huggingface.co/THUDM/CogVideoX-5b-I2V) uses the [`CogVideoXImageToVideoPipeline`] ,while the text-to-video generation model checkpoints are divided into [THUDM/CogVideoX-5b](https://huggingface.co/THUDM/CogVideoX-5b) and [THUDM/CogVideoX-2b](https://huggingface.co/THUDM/CogVideoX-2b) uses the  [`CogVideoXPipeline`]
+CogVideoX is available for image-to-video and text-to-video.
+[THUDM/CogVideoX-5b-I2V](https://huggingface.co/THUDM/CogVideoX-5b-I2V) uses the [`CogVideoXImageToVideoPipeline`] for image-to-video.
+[THUDM/CogVideoX-5b](https://huggingface.co/THUDM/CogVideoX-5b) and [THUDM/CogVideoX-2b](https://huggingface.co/THUDM/CogVideoX-2b) are available for text-to-video with the [`CogVideoXPipeline`].

 </Tip>